Harry Potter and the Deathly Hallows – Part 2: Theatrical

 On 2 April 2011, a test screening of the film was held in Chicago, with Yates, Heyman, Barron and editor Mark Day in attendance.
 The film had its world premiere on 7 July 2011 at Trafalgar Square in London.
 The United States premiere was held in New York City at Lincoln Center on 11 July 2011.
-Although filmed in 2D, the film was converted into 3D in post-production and was released in both RealD 3D, IMAX 3-D and 4DX.
+Although filmed in 2D, the film was converted into 3D in post-production and was released in both RealD 3D, IMAX 3D and 4DX.

 The film was originally scheduled to open in Indonesia on 13 July 2011.
-The Indonesian government levied a new value added tax on royalties from foreign films in February 2011, causing three film studios, including Warner Bros., to halt the importation of their films, including Harry Potter and the Deathly Hallows – Part 2 into the country.
+The Indonesian government levied a new value added tax on royalties from foreign films in February 2011, causing three film studios, including Warner Bros.
+Pictures, to halt the importation of their films, including Harry Potter and the Deathly Hallows – Part 2 into the country.
 The film was not released to cinemas in the Kingdom of Jordan due to recently enforced taxes on films.

 On 10 June, one month before release, tickets went on sale.
 On 16 June 2011, Part 2 received a 12A certificate from the British Board of Film Classification, who note that the film "contains moderate threat, injury detail and language", becoming the only Harry Potter film to receive a warning for "injury detail".
 At midnight on 15 July, Part 2 screened in 3,800 cinemas.
 In the United States, it played in 4,375 cinemas, 3,100 3D cinemas and 274 IMAX cinemas, the widest release for an IMAX, 3D, 4DX and Harry Potter film.
 In Southeast Asia, the film premiered on 16 July 2011 on Screen Red.